Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Causal Roadmap

 \subsection{Causal Estimands}

 In this point treatment setting, a dynamic treatment rule in the set of rules $\mathcal{D}$ is a function $d$ that takes as input some function $V$ of the measured baseline covariates $W$ and outputs a treatment decision: $V \rightarrow d(V) \in \{0,1\}$.
-It could be the case that $V=W$, in other words, dynamic treatment rules that potentially respond to all measured baseline covariates.
+It could be the case that $V=W$, in other words, dynamic treatment rules that potentially respond to all measured baseline covariates; in the remainder of this paper we focus on this case.

-Counterfactual outcomes under a treatment rule $d$ -- or a subject's outcome if, possibly contrary to fact, the subject received the treatment that would have been assigned by the treatment rule $d$ -- are derived by intervening on the above SCM.
-Specifically, in parallel with our causal questions above, counterfactual outcomes are generated by setting $A$ equal to the following treatment rules, all in the set $\mathcal{D}$: 1) the true ODTR $d_0^*$; and, 2) an estimate of the ODTR, either: a) the sample-specific estimate of the ODTR $d^*_n$; or b) the training sample-specific estimate of the ODTR $d^*_{n,v}$.
+A counterfactual outcome under an arbitrary treatment rule $d$ -- an individual's outcome if, possibly contrary to fact, the individual received the treatment that would have been assigned by the treatment rule $d$ (denoted $Y_d$) -- is derived under an intervention on the above SCM.
+Specifically, we consider counterfactual outcomes generated by setting $A$ equal to the following treatment rules: 1) the true ODTR; and, 2) an estimate of the ODTR, either: a) the sample-specific estimate of the ODTR; or b) the training sample-specific estimate of the ODTR.

 The expectation of each of these counterfactual outcomes under the distribution $P_{U,X}$ are the causal parameters of interest in this paper.
 Each causal estimand is a mapping $\mathcal{M}^F \rightarrow \mathbb{R}$.